Invasion of Privacy Under Utah and Federal Law

 False light claims resemble defamation.
 They happen when someone spreads information or impressions that create a false or misleading view, and that view is offensive to a reasonable person.
 The publisher must act with knowledge or reckless disregard for the truth.

 If Mary’s neighbor edits the footage to make it look like she is doing something wrong, and then shares it with the community, Mary could sue for false light.
-A key point is that the neighbor’s editing changes the truth in a way that hurts Mary’s reputation, and he does so in a way that’s offensive to normal sensibilities.
+The neighbor’s editing changes the truth in a way that hurts Mary’s reputation, done in a manner that’s offensive to normal sensibilities.

 Federal Law and Constitutional Concerns